nlpie/nlpie.github.io/README.md

 To learn more about our research group, please review our [website](http://bmhi.umn.edu/ihi/research/nlpie).

+We release many of our projects as free and open source software on our [GitHub organization page](https://github.com/nlpie).

 # Current Projects

 [BioMedICUS](/biomedicus) - The BioMedical Information Collection and Understanding System leverages open source solutions for text analysis and provides new analytic tools for processing and analyzing text of biomedical and clinical reports.